open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 language and what concepts the user must understand to use that language.
 The proposed concepts thus far are:

-* **Policy**
+* **Rule**
-    * Functions that provide a typed decision, e.g. boolean, list, map, etc.
+    * Functions or constants that provide a typed decision, e.g. boolean, list, map, etc.
-    * Determine which sub-policies are relevant and their computational complexity.
+    * Determine which sub-rules are relevant and their computational complexity.
     * May be packaged into modules to support logic reuse and the construction of libraries for specific domains (K8s, service meshes, cloud APIs).

 * **Trigger**
-    * Functions that produce side-effects which run after policy.
+    * Functions that produce side-effects which run after rules.
-    * May inspect policy context as well as policy invocations/decisions.
+    * May inspect rule context.
     * Side-effects may be one of:
-        * Obligation - synchronously and successfully executes before the request.
-        * Promise - asynchronously guaranteed to run if the request succeeds.
+        * Obligation - guaranteed to execute if the request succeeds, may be synchronous (precondition) or asynchronous (promise).`
         * Advice - best-effect asynchronous execution on request success.

 * **Context**